 The Master of Arts in Sustainability Leadership is an interdisciplinary degree program that examines how organizational decision-making and activities impact society, the environment, and the organizations' own prosperity – or the triple-bottom line of the new economy: people, planet, and profit.
 The program is designed to equip students with the knowledge and skills needed in the areas of development, the natural world, and organizational leadership, to assess and effectively lead socially responsible initiatives.
 Students will learn how to critically analyze issues in order to develop and ethically communicate high impact solutions that are sustainable.

-CLU graduates of this online master's in sustainability leadership program will be positioned to contribute leadership value to 21st century companies, who increasingly seek strategies for acting as responsible corporate citizens, ensuring their operations are financially sustainable and minimizing their environmental footprint.
+CLU graduates will be positioned to contribute leadership value to 21st century companies, who increasingly seek strategies for acting as responsible corporate citizens, ensuring their operations are financially sustainable and minimizing their environmental footprint.
 Sustainable career opportunities may include leadership roles in natural resource reduction, supply chain management, worker safety and health initiatives, stakeholder engagement and external reporting.

 The M.A. in Sustainability Leadership aligns with the mission of Claremont Lincoln University to produce leaders capable of respecting differences and collaborating with those of different viewpoints to resolve problems.